life-itself/community/content/blog/2023/08/03/dont-join-a-cult-documentaries-about-cults-intentional-communties.md

 Cults do exist though and there have historically been a lot of crazy stories about intentional communities gone wrong.
 Most of the time these cults start with good intentions and as they grow things take a turn for the worse.

-In hindsight, the red flags are there from the beginning and we cover these red flags in the [[conscious-coliving-course|course]].
+In hindsight, the red flags are there from the beginning and we cover these red flags in our [[conscious-coliving-course|course]].

 The problem is when you join a cult, you mostly don’t realise it until it's too late!
 The red flags are there, but the ideals of a utopian society far outweigh that niggling sense that something is not quite right and you carry on.